Resource Library for Gender: Women and Girls

 Gender analysis frameworks (215 KB)

-Includes references for a number of different gender analysis frameworks that might be useful in your work
+Includes references for a number of different gender analysis frameworks that can be useful in analysing and developing strategies to address gender issues in the development and WASH sector.

-(Women in Cities International, 2011) Report on the findings of the action research project Women’s Rights and Access to Water and Sanitation in Asian Cities.
-Carried out in Delhi, India from 1 February 2009 to 31 July 2011.
+Women in Cities International (2011).
+This document reports on the findings of the action research project Women’s Rights and Access to Water and Sanitation in Asian Cities; Carried out in Delhi, India from 1 February 2009 to 31 July 2011.

 Gender, Culture and the Pacific (562 KB)